reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 Applying node function and updating state
 -----------------------------------------

-And to apply the forwardfunction :math:`f` to some input data, one can simply use the :py:meth:`Node.call` method of a node, or directory call the node on some data:
+And to apply the forwardfunction :math:`f` to some input data, one can simply use the :py:meth:`~.Node.call` method of a node, or directory call the node on some data:

 .. code-block:: python